mvolkmann/alpine-plugins/README.md

    ```

 1. Add the `x-interp` directive to any element
-   whose contents should be processed.
+   whose contents should be searched for interpolations.

 1. Optionally choose different delimiters.
    Any characters can be used as long as